 Sichuan Dipping Chilies (Gan Die)

-This irresistible blend of chilies, Sichuan pepper and numerous other seasonings and secret ingredients is called gan die in Mandarin, meaning dry dish, but a better translation for this condiment in English is chili dip or dipping chilies.
+This irresistible blend of chilies, Sichuan pepper, nuts and numerous other seasonings and secret ingredients is called gan die in Mandarin, meaning dry dish, but a better translation for this condiment in English is chili dip or dipping chilies.
 It is a spicy, nutty and tingly condiment with just the right amount of umami and heat.

 Size: 100 grams (3.5 ounces)